 Paddy Mathews from Fáilte Ireland said, “A great tourism town is one that provides visitors with an unforgettable experience.
 It is a town where the local businesses and the local community all contribute to shaping and delivering this experience.
 It also tells its story of its heritage and culture in an engaging way.”

-The competition, now in its third year, is designed to recognize Irish towns and villages where the local community goes the extra mile to enhance their appeal to tourists.
+The competition, which was then in its third year, is designed to recognize Irish towns and villages where the local community goes the extra mile to enhance their appeal to tourists.

-In 2013 Kilkenny town took home the title, but this year there will be two categories “Best Large Town” and “Best Small Town”.
+In 2013 Kilkenny town took home the title but in 2014 there were two categories “Best Large Town” and “Best Small Town”.

 1. Glengarriff, Cork (small)